Enjoy the colourful Tulips

 Many find hospitality work in the many bars and cafes that abound in Amsterdam and other towns/areas in the Netherlands.
 Most just walk in and ask the manager if there is a position available.
 Your best bet is to make contact with places that employ English speaking travellers such as one of the many Irish bars.

 Finding a job in a hostel is very popular.
 There are a number of hostels in the Netherlands that are usually staffed by travellers.
 Jobs range from being on reception to cleaning the facilities to working in the bar and café (if the hostel has these).
-In return for your work you should receive accommodation (usually just a bed in a dorm room), maybe meals and a small wage, though some hostels will agree to providing free accommodation in return for a few hours work – this can leave you free to work somewhere else casually.
-Have a look at Hostel World website, you can research hostels and approach them for work.
+In return for your work you should receive accommodation (usually just a bed in a dorm room), maybe meals and a small wage.
+Though some hostels will agree to providing free accommodation in return for a few hours work.
+This can leave you free to work somewhere else casually.
+Have a look at HostelWorld website, you can research hostels and approach them for work.
 Also read my blog on finding a job in a hostel.

 Office work is available to English speaking travellers who can answer phones, undertake general administration duties and are fast at entering data.
 Most work can be found through recruitment agencies so contact some of the big ones like Randstad, Adecco, etc.